Money Saving Tips For Traveling, College Students

 - Stay in a business hotel for weekend travel.
 The business people will be gone, as well as the high prices.

 - Don't travel when conventions are held.
 Cities such as Orlando, FL and Washington, D.C. have the best hotel rates when conventions are not in session.
-Check out a city's official tourism website under Convention Calendar to spot the best times to visit.
+Check out a city's official tourism website under a Convention Calendar to spot the best times to visit.

 - Go to ski resorts in the summer and beach locations in late August or early September.